OpenCAXPlus/ocpexternal/README.md

     - publish.sh, to xz compress the external source code and publish to OSS bucket.
 This should only to be used by the OpenCAX+ runner.
     - install.sh,
 - configurations, contains specific build configuration scripts to install different build configuration of the source code.
 You must put any build files into a build subfolder, and all install files into the install subfolder.
+- cmake, contains the dependency cmake file for each configuration.
+You just put the find_package() commands or any necessary preparation before others to use this package in each of the cmake file.

 ## The ocp.yml file